Amzani/apidesk-sdk-test-def/docs/models/components/updatecompanyrequestphonenumberstype.md

 # UpdateCompanyRequestPhoneNumbersType

 Specifies the category of the phone number, such as 'work', 'home', or 'mobile'.
-This helps in identifying the context in which the phone number is used within the company's contact information.
-It is optional and should be a valid string representing the type of phone number.
+This helps in identifying the context in which the phone number is used within the company record.
+It is optional and should be a descriptive string that aligns with the company's contact management strategy.

 ## Example Usage